Santiago Ascacíbar: Club career

-Estudiantes
+Estudiantes LP

-Ascacíbar arrived at Estudiantes in 2006 at the age of 8, after performing a trial in which coach Omar Rulli –father of goalkeeper Gerónimo Rulli – was surprised by his tenacity, describing Ascacíbar as "a fan of practice, very obsessive from a young age to improve his technique, as well as with his daily work".
+Ascacíbar arrived at Estudiantes (LP) in 2006 at the age of 8, after performing a trial in which coach Omar Rulli –father of goalkeeper Gerónimo Rulli – was surprised by his tenacity, describing Ascacíbar as "a fan of practice, very obsessive from a young age to improve his technique, as well as with his daily work".
 Denoting his skill as a central midfielder from early on, and a strong presence on the pitch rarely seen among academy players, Rusito ("The Little Russian"), as he was nicknamed since childhood due to his blond hair and blue eyes, quickly became a key player in his age class.

 After recording impressive performances in his first four years in AFA youth divisions, the team's youth football coordinator Hermes Desio promoted him to the reserves for the first time in late 2014, and Ascacíbar made his debut in a match against the reserves of Rosario Central away at the Estadio Gigante de Arroyito.

 Already in early 2015, he represented Estudiantes at the Frenz International Cup in Malaysia and Indonesia with a team consisting of players born in 1997 and 1998.
 Although Estudiantes lost the final to Brazilian club Internacional, the organisers chose him as the best player of the tournament.
 Once back in Argentina, Nelson Vivas, manager of the first team, made him the starting central midfielder of the reserves.

 That same year, and on the recommendation of former international Juan Sebastián Verón who was now president of the club, Ascacíbar finished his secondary studies at the Colegio de Estudiantes and enrolled in Anthropology at the National University of La Plata, despite not being able to regularly attend classes due to his professional debut with the first team.16In this sense, Ascacibar was seen as the antithesis of the typical professional footballer: he still lived with his parents and siblings and lead a life away from lavishness, valuing an education.

 You have to have a clear mind on your goals and then it's up to you to reach those goals.
 If you want to have luxury cars and women, you're going to have them; if you don't want to have them, you're not going to have them.
 No one puts a gun to your head and says 'do it'.
 But you don't have to judge that either, because everyone is responsible for what they do and everyone is free in their life to do what they want.